Contrarian Corpus

 • Investors should treat Valeant as a potential fraud and exit the stock

-• Auditors and regulators should investigate undisclosed Philidor relationship and captive pharmacy network
+• Auditors and regulators should investigate the undisclosed Philidor relationship and captive-pharmacy network

 • Board audit committee (chaired by Norma Provencio) should be held accountable for non-disclosure